montrehack/montrehack.github.com/index.md

 * Challenges will be analyzed
 * Small groups of people can work on each challenge
 * Solutions to each challenge will be presented to everyone at the end of the event

+## Credits

+Presented by Yannick Lamarre and Philippe Gorley.

+Created by Israël Hallé for DCIETS' CSGames qualifications.

 <hr/>